jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 ### Pad

-The various sections below demonstrate a sample of the various tablets with tablet buttons or a *pad*.
+The sections below demonstrate a sample of the various tablets with tablet buttons or a *pad*.
 They are ordered to somewhat mimic the physical layout of the various pads.
+Enter *xsetwacom list modifiers* in a console to see the modifiers and special keys available.

 #### Bamboo Pen & Touch